Before getting started with legal stuff, we want to be super-transparent about how we use data and where we keep it.

 - Pinterest – We have a ‘Pin It’ button throughout our site, which allows you to pin images to your Pinterest boards.
 When the button is clicked, it sends data to Pinterest servers.
 By clicking pin it, you confirm that you’re OK with this data share.

-- Facebook – Needs no introduction really… We use facebook to market to potential users.
+- Facebook – We may use facebook to market to potential users.
 In order to track whether our marketing efforts are effective, we use the ‘Facebook Pixel’ which tracks usage within the website.
 You can control the facebook settings through your Facebook account here –

 - Hotjar – This is a software that allows us to improve our website usability by viewing (anonymously!) how people interact with the website.
 You can opt-out of Hotjar by clicking a button here –